blessingLopes/Ios-swift-blocks/README.md

 - UINavigationController with example of:
     - Center a UILabel using constrainsts
 - Custom ViewController transition with:
-    - (Xcode 7.3+, Swift 2.2+) Extension to the 'Selector' type with static constants holding the selectors for the methods we are calling in our class.
+    -  Extension to the 'Selector' type with static constants holding the selectors for the methods we are calling in our class.
+(Uusable in Xcode 7.3+, Swift 2.2+)
     - Log for the app launch time.
     - Enum with no cases holding namespaced constants for the Colors in the app.